bibinpmichael/CSS_Carousel_Component/README.md

 This project implements a stylish carousel component using HTML and CSS.
 The carousel is designed to showcase testimonials with a clean and modern design.

+## Live Preview

+You can visit the site at https://css-carousel-component.netlify.app/

 ## Features

 - Responsive design